dudung/butiran/content/posts/25/g/64-stages-in-jul-2025.md

 url = '25g64'
 +++

++ It is cancelled at 0844 as the office due to time limitation.

 {{< style class="table-0" >}}
 id | &nbsp;&nbsp;&nbsp;activity    | notes  | stages | last | docu | status
 :-:| :-             | :-:    | :-: | :-:  | :-:  | :-: